JuroOravec/crawlee-one/README.md

 [Read here](./docs/scraping-workflow-summary.md) for the recap of how Crawlee and Apify work.

+### What can Crawlee One do?

+Crawlee One supports many common and advanced web scraping use cases.
+See the [Table of Content](#table-of-content) for the overview of the use cases.

+See the section [How to use](#how-to-use) for how Crawlee One looks from user's perspective.

+## Pre-requirements

+- Familiarity with Apify platform
+- For advanced use cases:
+  - Basic familiarity with web scraping
+  - Basic familiarity with JavaScript

 ## Use cases

 Web crawlers written with Crawlee One can be configured via their input to handle following advanced use cases: